 - Gaps – Adding composite resin around a large gap between teeth will eliminate the space and give you the smile you have been wanting.
 The resin is added to the edges of the teeth on either side of the gap to make sure that one tooth does not appear larger than the other.
 This gives you an undetectable fix for your smile’s alignment issue.

-Call Salt Lake City, UT dentist Rod Gleave, DMD today to find out if tooth bonding can help you and your smile.
-You can reach our Salt Lake City, UT office at 801-747-8531 to schedule your appointment, or use our online form to schedule your appointment instead.
+Call Salt Lake City, UT dentist Rod Gleave, DMD today to find out if tooth bonding in Salt Lake City, UT can help you and your smile.
+You can reach our dental office at 801-747-8531 to schedule your appointment, or use our online form to schedule your appointment instead.